 This article provides information on protecting yourself from viruses, malware, and other malicious software.
 This includes good protection software to have, helpful tips, and what to do next if you think you've been infected.

-Note for Staff: Antivirus software is already managed on work machines for Staff -- you will not need the software listed below.
+Staff: Antivirus software is already managed on work machines – you will not need the software listed below.

-Windows 7 - Symantec Endpoint Protection is offered by the University to all students for free.
+- Windows → Symantec Endpoint Protection is offered by the University for free.

-MalwareBytes - This program scans your computer for any potential malicious or suspicious software & processes.
+- MalwareBytes scans your computer for any potential malicious or suspicious software & processes.

-AdwCleaner - This program targets malicious software specifically designed to redirect web pages or cause popups.
+- AdwCleaner targets malicious software specifically designed to redirect web pages or cause popups.

-Disk Cleanup - This is a default Windows program that allows for easy deletion of temporary files to both cleanup space and make your computer safer.
+- Disk Cleanup is a default Windows program that allows for easy deletion of temporary files to both cleanup space and make your computer safer.

 Please keep in mind that Student Support has had issues with the full suites of:

 As computers become more networked and standardized, it gets easier and easier to catch computer viruses.
 You can get viruses from downloads over the internet, from opening e-mail attachments, or from another infected system or device.

 Many self-propagating viruses will mail themselves to you before the original sender has discovered that his/her machine is infected.
 Be suspicious of any attachment, but be extra-vigilant about inappropriate subject lines and attachment titles (for example, if someone you barely know sends you an e-mail called "ILOVEYOU").